-We arrived at the Locanda on a spring morning, leaving behind the road leading to the sea and heading up the hills toward the small village of Pereta.
-No sign, no bell to ring.
-“The wisteria is full of buds but only three clusters have opened, surely by the time you arrive it will be in its best shape,” Johnny had announced to us.
-He and Elizabeth welcomed us with a glass of wine and a story to listen to.
-In the early 1900s the mansion belonged to a young gentleman and his two sisters, who also owned the land around the village of Pereta.
-They lived there year-round except for the holiday season, during which they moved to the country house a few kilometers away.
-One evening in the 1960s, during a dinner party, Carlo, Johnny’s father, decided to buy what remained of the noble residence, without imagining that one day it would become the house he would choose to live in with his future family.
-Johnny many years later made the same choice and chose to live here with his wife Elizabeth, his daughter Isabella and Olympia and Sibyl, the cat and ironically, turned the mansion into a guesthouse where guests can spend peaceful and bucolic holidays.
-Each room is a box of memories.
-Painted ceilings, fabric-covered walls, grit on the floor and the old piano in the embroidery room.
-Art Nouveau windows open to the bucolic garden.
-Ancient walls protecting it on one side, on the right a balustrade overlooking infinity, on the left one of the village churches can be glimpsed.
-And again, wisteria, calla lilies, hydrangeas, roses and fruit trees.
+We arrived at the Locanda on a spring morning, leaving behind the road that leads to the sea and climbing up the hills toward the small village of Pereta.
+No sign, no doorbell to ring.
+“The wisteria is full of buds, but only three clusters have opened; surely, by the time you arrive, it will be in full bloom,” Johnny had told us.
+He and Elizabeth greeted us with a glass of wine and a story to listen to.
+In the early 1900s, the residence belonged to a young gentleman and his two sisters, who also owned the lands around the village of Pereta.
+They lived in the villa year-round, except during the summer when they would move to their country house a few kilometers away.
+A few decades later, in the 1960s, during a dinner, Johnny’s father decided to purchase what remained of the noble residence, never imagining that one day it would become the home where he would choose to live with his future family.
+Many years later, Johnny made the same choice, moving here with his wife Elizabeth, daughters Isabella, Olimpia, and Sibilla the cat, and, ironically, turning the residence into a vacation spot to spend peaceful and bucolic days.
+Each room is a container of memories, of moments from the past.
+Painted ceilings, fabric-covered walls, gravel on the floors, and an old piano in the embroidery room.
+The Art Nouveau windows open to the bucolic garden.
+The ancient walls protect it from one side, while on the right, a balustrade overlooks the infinite.
+On the left, one of the village’s churches can be glimpsed.
+And still, wisteria, calla lilies, hydrangeas, roses, and fruit trees.
 The grapefruit comes from Africa.
-The Johnny’s parents picked the seed on their honeymoon and brought to Italy.
-It, too, grew in this garden in the Maremma and many years later produces juicy fruit that is served to guests at breakfast.
+It was a seed when it was collected by Johnny’s parents during their honeymoon trip and brought to Italy.
+He, too, grew up in this Maremma garden, and many years later, it bears juicy fruits that are served to guests at breakfast.

 Words and photographs by Francesca Romana Fontana.